by Robert Welsh

 I asked a man named Carlos some of these questions as we drove down a narrow dirt road in a remote part of the Guatemalan mountains.
 As we approached a sharp bend in the road, he slowly turned the corner and stopped the car at the spot where he nearly lost his life during the Guatemalan civil war.
 An evangelical missionary called to struggle alongside those caught between two warring factions, Carlos believed his work involved bringing salvation to individuals and transforming the communities in which they lived, a conviction that nearly got him killed by a paramilitary group that considered Carlos a political dissident trying to agitate the poor to rebellion.

-Carlos, one of 85 exemplar Christians I studied, risked his life to bring God’s love and justice to communities in high conflict.
-Working with Dr. Paul Alexander, a professor at Eastern University’s Palmer Theological Seminary and the president of Evangelicals for Social Action, I examined a group of Pentecostal and Charismatic Christians who felt called by God to work for social change in high-conflict settings.
-Our research was part of a series of studies exploring the experiences and expressions of God’s love by Pentecostal and Charismatic Christians, sponsored by the Flame of Love Project, a collaborative grant funded by the John Templeton Foundation to the University of Akron.
+Carlos, one of 85 exemplar Christians I studied, risked his life to bring God's love and justice to communities in high conflict.
+Working with Eastern University's Palmer Theological Seminary and the president of Evangelicals for Social Action, I examined a group of Pentecostal and Charismatic Christians who felt called by God to work for social change in high-conflict settings.
+Our research was part of a series of studies exploring the experiences and expressions of God's love by Pentecostal and Charismatic Christians, sponsored by the Flame of Love Project, a collaborative grant funded by the John Templeton Foundation to the University of Akron.
 The grant allowed us to study the personal characteristics, theological commitments, and life experiences of Christians who believe the Holy Spirit guides them to work for social change through peacemaking and social action in dangerous environments.

 We traveled to Israel and Palestine to engage with men and women striving for peace in the midst of one of the world's most volatile ethnopolitical conflicts.
 We visited four US cities to learn about those who work against human and drug trafficking, poverty, and urban violence.
 And we journeyed to Central and South America to observe Christians laboring alongside those affected by civil war and decades of oppressive dictators.